noamross/jekyll-site/_posts/2014-07-23-esacorpuscompare.md

 change, and management at the top, and more words associated with forests at the bottom.
 Words in the middle ("ecology", "community") are consistently popular across both years.
 Finally, perhaps significance is falling out of fashion?

 That's just a quick first pass.
 I haven't yet thought much about how one models these data to understand effect sizes and significance.
-Suggestions welcome for further analyses welcome!
-(As are analyses themselves.)
+I welcome suggestions for further analyses and better ways to plot/organize this data.
+(As well analyses themselves.)
 Check out [this repository on github](https://github.com/noamross/esaprog) for the code that generated these plots and how to grab the ESA program text for your own use.
 See you in a few weeks!